cloudprober/cloudprober/CONTRIBUTING.md

 * Please send a PR only if you use Cloudprober yourself and the change is a feature or a bug fix that affects you.
 Changes that come out of actually running Cloudprober are the ones we can review and maintain well.
+PRs that come out of automated or AI-driven code scanning, fixing edge cases no one has run into, will generally be closed.

 * Every PR should have an associated issue.
 If there isn't one already, please file an [issue](https://github.com/cloudprober/cloudprober/issues), or start a